Bexar County, Texas Probate

 Filing Fees and Court Costs in Bexar County

-- As the 4th largest Texas county, Bexar County's court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the required notice to creditors in a San Antonio-area newspaper.
+- Court costs in Bexar County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Bexar County